-NEW YORK --Here are seven facts from the World Health Organization and the Center for Disease Control about Ebola and how it is spread.
+NEW YORK --Here are seven facts from the World Health Organization and the Centers for Disease Control about Ebola and how it is spread.

 2. EBOLA VIRUS CAUSES A VIRAL HEMORRHAGIC FEVER DISEASE.
 Symptoms include: fever, headache, joint and muscle aches, weakness, diarrhea, vomiting, stomach pain, lack of appetite, and abnormal bleeding.
-Symptoms may appear anywhere from 2 to 21 days after exposure to ebolavirus though 8-10 days is most common.
+Symptoms may appear anywhere from 2 to 21 days after exposure to ebola, though eight to 10 days is most common.

 Learn more online at: